firebase/quickstart-ios/authentication/README.md

   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Facebook** and turn on the **Enable** switch, then click **Save**.
   - Enter your Facebook **App Id** and **App Secret** and click **Save**.
-- Open your regular `Info.plist` and replace the value of the `FacebookAppID` with "fb" + the ID of the Facebook app you just created, e.g fb124567.
+- Open your regular `Info.plist` and replace the value of the `FacebookAppID` with the ID of the Facebook app you just created, e.g 124567.
+Save that file.
+- In the *Info* tab of your target settings add a *URL Type* with a *URL Scheme* of 'fb' + the ID of your Facebook app, e.g. fb1234567.
 - Run the app on your device or simulator.
     - Select **Sign In** and select Facebook to begin.